A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Some other remarks: henselizations as 'small neighbourhoods'

 In the setting of Theorem \ref{tgara} we assume that $X'$ is regular.
 For any $k\ge 0$ denote by $\phi(k)$ the dimension of $\{{x\in X}:\ \dim s_X\ob(x)=k\}$ (here we set $\dim(\emptyset)=-\infty$).
 Then for $\beta =2a-1 -\max_{k\ge 0}(2k+\phi(k)-a+ \min (\phi(k),b-1))$ the homomorphism $H^i(X,-)(\gff_r))$ is a bijection if $i< \beta$, and is an injection if $i=\beta$.

-3. Now we verify briefly that the general case of the statement above follows from its '\'etale-local' case when we take $X'$ being a geometric point of $X$ (considered as an ind-\'etale scheme over the corresponding closed subvariety of $X$).
+3. Now we verify briefly that the general case of the statement above follows from its '\'etale-local version' corresponding to $X'$ being a geometric point of $X$ (considered as an ind-\'etale scheme over the corresponding closed subvariety of $X$).

-Indeed, using the Gysin distinguished triangle (\ref{egysi5}) and passing to the limit we obtain: the general case of the statement follows from the case when $X'$ is a (regular) variety over a Zariski point $P\in X$.
+Indeed, using the Gysin distinguished triangle (\ref{egysi5}) and passing to the limit we obtain the following: the general case of the statement follows from its analogue for $X'$ being a (regular) variety over a Zariski point $P\in X$.
 Moreover, applying \'etale descent one obtains: it suffices to prove the statement for $X'$ being a variety over a geometric point $P_{geom}/P$.